samene/pulumi-hcloud-kubeadm/README.md

-pulumi config set dataCenter ash-dc1            # replace with your desired datacenter pulumi config set networkZone us-east           # replace with your desired hcloud network zone pulumi config set image ubuntu-22.04            # replace with your desired os image (ubuntu-22.04 or centos-7 or centos-stream-8) pulumi config set bastionFlavor cpx11           # replace with your desired flavor for bastion/NAT node pulumi config set masterFlavor cpx31            # replace with your desired flavor for clontrol plane nodes pulumi config set workerFlavor cpx41            # replace with your your desired flavor for worker nodes pulumi config set lbType lb11                   # replace with your desired flavor forload balancer type
+pulumi config set dataCenter ash-dc1            # replace with your desired datacenter pulumi config set networkZone us-east           # replace with your desired hcloud network zone pulumi config set image ubuntu-22.04            # replace with your desired os image (ubuntu-22.04 or centos-7 or centos-stream-8) pulumi config set masterFlavor cpx31            # replace with your desired flavor for clontrol plane nodes pulumi config set workerFlavor cpx41            # replace with your your desired flavor for worker nodes pulumi config set lbType lb11                   # replace with your desired flavor forload balancer type